 Love is what heals pain.

 While there have been many benefits of living in a technology-abled world, I believe the down side of change—as manifested in the thumb skills of one man’s addiction to Twitter— predominates.
 Standards of civility have deteriorated drastically.
 Elements of vulgarity and bigotry have developed with reinforcement from people in the highest levels of influence.
 Positive norms of behavior are being challenged and conduits of society breaking down from conflicting influences, including, ironically, “social media.”

-We are in a time of transition lacking coherent leadership to guide us when it is deeply needed.
+We are in a time of transition, the kind currently lacking with coherent leadership, to guide us when it is deeply needed.
 Fragmentation, social unrest and increased aggression have become a worldwide phenomenon.
-We are on the precipice of war and ungodly violence.
 What the world desperately needs now is more love congregating in community.